Visual Arts

 Oregon Contemporary's Artists Biennial 2026 curator TK Smith (Jonathan Echevarria, courtesy of Oregon Contemporary)

-The 2026 Artists’ Biennial’s title The Price of the Ticket takes its title from James Baldwin’s unpublished 1985 collection, reframing his challenge to America’s unfulfilled promises of equality.
-Atlanta-based writer and cultural historian TK Smith curated The Price of the Ticket using Baldwin’s provocation as a lens through which to explore how identity, citizenship, and belonging are performed and contested across land, lineage, and language—especially as America stares down the Declaration of Independence’s 250th anniversary and the celebrations the president wants to throw Trump-style commemorating it.
+The 2026 Artists’ Biennial, The Price of the Ticket, takes its title from James Baldwin’s 1985 collection of nonfiction, reframing his challenge to America’s unfulfilled promises of equality.
+Atlanta writer and cultural historian TK Smith curated The Price of the Ticket using Baldwin’s provocation as a lens through which to explore how identity, citizenship, and belonging are performed and contested across land, lineage and language—especially as America stares down the Declaration of Independence’s 250th anniversary and the celebrations the president wants to throw Trump-style commemorating it.

-Among next spring’s highlights of the more than 30 creatives showing in the Artists’ Biennial are Portland-based transdisciplinary artist, writer and activist Demian DinéYazhi’, Eugene-based Iranian sculptor and installationist Tannaz Farsi, Portland-based artist, social worker and Air Force veteran Ebony Frison, and Portland-based Iraqi-American artist and filmmaker Sahar al-Sawaf.
+Among next spring’s highlights of the more than 30 creatives showing in the Artists’ Biennial are Portland transdisciplinary artist, writer and activist Demian DinéYazhi’, Eugene’s Iranian sculptor and installationist Tannaz Farsi, Portland artist, social worker and Air Force veteran Ebony Frison, and Portland’s Iraqi-American artist and filmmaker Sahar al-Sawaf.

 DinéYazhi’’s practice spans neon, text, performance and land-based installation.
-Their work centers radical Indigenous queer feminist resistance and examining the ongoing legacies of settler colonialism.
-DinéYazhi’ has exhibited widely, including at the 2024 Whitney Biennial, and recently won a $100,000 Ford Family Foundation award supporting Indigenous creative leadership.
-Similarly, Farsi’s installations interrogate how ideology is embedded in objects, architecture, and language.
+Their work centers Indigenous radical queer feminist resistance and examines the ongoing legacies of settler colonialism.
+DinéYazhi’ has exhibited widely, including at the 2024 Whitney Biennial, and recently won a $100,000 prize from the Native Arts and Cultures Foundation’s SHIFT Award supporting Indigenous creative leadership.
+Similarly, Farsi’s installations interrogate how ideology is embedded in objects, architecture and language.
 Her installations and sculptures translate bureaucratic language and state symbols into poetic abstractions, exposing the instability of allegiance and belonging.

-The Price of the Ticket—perhaps also an allusion to the financial uncertainty which led Oregon Contemporary’s leadership to pause summer programming in May—open April 4, 2026 and runs to July 5.
+The Price of the Ticket—perhaps also an allusion to the financial uncertainty that led Oregon Contemporary’s leadership to pause summer programming in May—opens April 4, 2026, and runs to July 5.

 Brianna Wheeler